jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 This approach of modeling variables, both the priors & posteriors, as distributions have not been heavily explored & implemented back then due to high computational demands.
 However, our accelerating technological advancement has allowed Bayesians to pave themselves a vital role for data modelling approaches in modern days, especially in building neural network models.

 Without having to shed light much on the applications of such simple, yet powerful, concept, below are video links explaining the meaning & power of Bayesian Statistics.
+I **highly encourage** checking them out even if you already know the mathematics, since it is not about just knowing what and how to use it, but when & why we are using it:

 - [Bayes Theorem](https://www.youtube.com/watch?v=HZGCoVF3YvM&t=528s&ab_channel=3Blue1Brown)  *by 3Blue1Brown*
 - [The Bayesian Trap](https://www.youtube.com/watch?v=R13BD8qKeTg&ab_channel=Veritasium) *by Veritasium*

-I **highly encourage** checking them out even if you already know the mathematics, since it is not about just knowing what and how to use it, but when & why we are using it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjYyMDcwMTQ4LC05OTUzNTQ3NDgsLTExMz
+eyJoaXN0b3J5IjpbNDg3OTY3Njg0LC05OTUzNTQ3NDgsLTExMz
 U3MjA1NDBdfQ==
 -->